- A Guide to Chemotherapy

 What about my memory and thinking?

 Research has shown that chemo can impact the thinking functions of the brain (known as cognitive functioning) for up to 10 years after treatment.
 Some of the brain’s activities that are affected are concentration, memory, comprehension (understanding), and reasoning.
-The changes that are found in patients are often very subtle, but the people who have these problems are very aware of the changes in their ability to think.
+The changes that are found in patients are often very subtle and others may not even notice them, but the people who have these problems are very aware of the changes in their ability to think.

 People who have had chemo and have problems with thinking, memory, or concentration often call it chemo brain or chemo-fog.
 Some people report having these symptoms even before they start treatment.
 Others report it even though they haven’t had chemo.
-Still others notice the problem when they are getting hormone treatments.
+Still others notice the problem when they’re getting hormone treatments.
 So the term chemo brain may not be completely accurate, but it’s the name that most people call it right now.
-It does seem to happen more with high doses of chemo, and some drugs have been found to affect the brain.
-But at this time, there’s no sure way to prevent it.

-Researchers are currently studying the problem.
+At this time, there’s no sure way to prevent chemo brain, and researchers are studying the problem.
 They are looking for more information to help prevent and treat chemo brain.
 But just being aware that problems with thinking can happen may help patients and their family members feel less isolated and alone.

 What emotional effects can I expect?